VCI-RWTH/TrainingTheArchive/README.md

 ## **Overview**
-The Curator's Machine was developed in a cooperation between the Visual Computing Institute of the RWTH Aachen University and the Ludwig Forum Aachen, in conjunction with the HMKV Hartware MedienKunstVerein, Dortmund.. <br>
+The Curator's Machine was developed in a cooperation between the Visual Computing Institute of the RWTH Aachen University and the Ludwig Forum Aachen, in conjunction with the HMKV Hartware MedienKunstVerein, Dortmund. <br>

 It is a tool that assists curators by utilizing either OpenAI's CLIP model or the OpenCLIP model and provides an AI-guided search that is able to...: